 Recommended Dark Stain For Wood

 The Varathane Premium fast dry stain effectively brings out the beauty of natural wood with one coat.
-It has excellent coverage and dries approximately in an hour.
+It offers excellent coverage, and you’ll be pleased to know that it dries in approximately an hour, making your project more efficient.

-Aside from using the best stain, consider using a high-quality finish if you’re working with kitchen tables and other wooden items in your galley.
+Additionally, consider using a high-quality finish if you’re working with kitchen tables and other wooden items in your kitchen.

 Using Gel Stain for Less Rough Woods